The Müller-Lyer arrow

 more strength than the side with the inward wing.

 side of the vertical line is the inward wing.
-As a result, the bottom half of the line tilts toward the left, which is the side with the outward wing because the left
+As a result, the bottom half of the line tilts toward the

 side of the bottom half vertical line has 7.5% more force than the left side of the vertical line.
 However, the vertical line as a whole tilts or